-Having just celebrated the college's 50th anniversary, the contrast between then and now is striking.
-College of the Canyons now serves more than 33,000 students per year on two campuses - in Valencia and Canyon Country - and remains one of the fastest-growing community colleges in the nation.
-The college provides cuttingedge educational and training programs, and it is widely recognized as a model community college for enhancing student access, success and equity.
+Having recently celebrated the college's 50th anniversary, the contrast between then and now is striking.
+College of the Canyons now serves more than 32,000 students per year on two campuses - in Valencia and Canyon Country - and is regarded as one of the most innovative community colleges in the nation.
+The college provides cutting-edge educational and training programs.
+It is widely recognized as a model community college for enhancing student access, success, and equity.
 Recent recognition includes:

-- The prestigious 2021 Bellwether Award for its innovative approach to assessment and course sequence redesign in English and mathematics, which paved the way for groundbreaking legislation that benefited community college students statewide; - A Champion of Higher Education for significantly increasing the number of students earning Associate Degrees for Transfer in 2018 and 2019; - One of the nation's Best Two-Year Colleges for Adult Learners, ranking No. 1 in Los Angeles County and No. 2 in Southern California in 2019; - One of the top community colleges in the nation for enrolling the largest number of Hispanic students in 2019, 2020 and 2021; - One of America's Best Colleges for Student Voting in 2020 for inspiring students to vote and participate in community decisions; - Completion rates ranking among the highest in California, and one of the top transfer rates in Los Angeles County.
+- The prestigious 2021 Bellwether Award for its innovative approach to assessment and course sequence redesign in English and mathematics, which paved the way for groundbreaking legislation that benefited community college students statewide; - A Champion of Higher Education for significantly increasing the number of students earning Associate Degrees for Transfer in 2018, 2019 and 2021; - One of the nation's Best Two-Year Colleges for Adult Learners, ranking No. 1 in Los Angeles County and No. 2 in Southern California in 2019; - One of the top community colleges in the nation for enrolling the largest number of Hispanic students in 2019, 2020 and 2021; - One of America's Best Colleges for Student Voting in 2020 for inspiring students to vote and participate in community decisions; - Completion rates ranking among the highest in California, and one of the top transfer rates in Los Angeles County.